-14 Although it should be noted that some franchised TOCs face significant on-rail competition through open access operators and that all TOCs face, to some degree, off-rail competition from other modes of transport.
+&lt;sup>14 Although it should be noted that some franchised TOCs face significant on-rail competition through open access operators and that all TOCs face, to some degree, off-rail competition from other modes of transport.

-15 For example, franchised train operators accounted for 99.36% of total passenger kilometres travelled in 2010-11 report is designed to focus on the cost drivers of passenger train operations - freight operating companies have different cost drivers.
+&lt;sup>15 For example, franchised train operators accounted for 99.36% of total passenger kilometres travelled in 2010-11

-1.17 We have used data from 2000-01 to 2011-12 for the historical trend analysis and from 2010-11 for the comparative analysis of individual TOC costs.
-Unless otherwise stated, real cost and revenue figures are presented in 2010-11 prices.16

-1.18 Our report draws largely on the following sources of information:

-(a) Management accounting data submitted by TOCs to government under their franchise obligations;

-(b) Financial and timetable data from the Network Modelling Framework where specific data were unavailable in the management accounts submitted DfT17;

-(c) Timetable data provided by DfT;

-(d) Financial and operational data published in the ORR's National Rail Trends Portal18; and

-(e) Operational data from Network Rail.
+- 1.17 We have used data from 2000-01 to 2011-12 for the historical trend analysis and from 2010-11 for the comparative analysis of individual TOC costs.
+Unless otherwise stated, real cost and revenue figures are presented in 2010-11 prices. - 1.18 Our report draws largely on the following sources of information: - (a) Management accounting data submitted by TOCs to government under their franchise obligations; - (b) Financial and timetable data from the Network Modelling Framework where specific data were unavailable in the management accounts submitted DfT; - (c) Timetable data provided by DfT; - (d) Financial and operational data published in the ORR's National Rail Trends Portal 18; and - (e) Operational data from Network Rail.